Building the Farm from the Ground Up

 Erica Frenay is the livestock specialist with the Cornell Small Farms Program, and also owns and operates Shelterbelt Farm, producing perennial fruits and grass-fed meats near Ithaca, NY.

 Tues February 27 – Tues April 3, 2018, with webinars on Tuesday evenings from 6:30 – 8pm Eastern time.
 Webinars are also recorded for later viewing if you aren’t able to attend live.
+Registration for this course is currently closed.
+It will next be offered in Spring 2019.

 Week 1: Foundation Principles: Basic Soil Science and Soil Health Concepts